Only Sisters Can Do That (Anita, Ruth & June Pointer)

 But it was their 1984 LP 'Breakout' which saw the sisters Pointer establish themselves as a major pop act.
 The album sold millions and millions of copies accross the globe and spawned at least 5 charting singles incuding Jump, I'm So Excited (remixed from the version on the 1983 LP of the same name), Neutron Dance, I Need You and Baby Come And Get It.
 They followed it up with Contact, Hot Together, Serious Slammin', and solo LP's from June, Anita, and even old Bonnie, all in a very similar vein.
 Two more LP's were issued in the 90's 'Right Rhythm' and 'Only Sisters Can Do That' which sank without trace.

-Since then the Sisters have had their troubles.
-Without a record deal the sisters continued to tour, but sadly June's reliance on drugs began to affect her ability to tour with her sisters.
+tour, but sadly June's reliance on drugs began to affect her ability to tour with her sisters.
 Big sister Ruth and Anita had no choice but to boot her out of the group.
 June's problems got even worse when she was arrested for attempting to claw out her lovers eyes and sordid rumours about her love life were plastered accross the tabloids.
 She did manage to spend some time on the road with her sister Bonnie and record a few demos, but sadly things got worse for June and she tragically died of cancer in 2006.

 Her music lives on as does the Pointer magic.
 I was lucky enough to catch the Pointers with their newest member, Issa Pointer - daughter of Ruth.
 They are absolutely amazing and their fans really turned out in force for the show I attended in Las Vegas.
 They were doing the Neutron Dance in the isles, I kid you not!
 And that's quite an achievment for people in their 40's & 50's I am sure!